Linear vs Stick Load Balancing.

 This scenario causes major problems with the server since it now a router.
 That is, a routing table on the server decides which interface is used for traffic.
 Thus, a static route is added to the server for all “backup destinations” to use the secondary interface.
 This obviously is a support nightmare, since different packets go different ways according to which source or destination address is being used.
 Of course, any problems will still be blamed on the network because Server Admins often don’t understand routing very well (Which is fair enough, I say).

-- Cisco ACE - Enterprise Load Balancing on a Stick using Source NAT - Part 1 (This post)
+- Cisco ACE - Enterprise Load Balancing on a Stick using Source NAT - Part 1 (8th February 2011)